 GET A QUOTE

-* Policy details: 14 days BMC Alpine & Ski cover for Europe is £69.35.
-This covers all types of climbing in Europe.
+* Policy details: £59 for 8 days European Alpine & Ski cover up to age 69.
+For single-trip policies with travel between 1 Dec and 29 Feb 2016.
 You’ll need to be a BMC member, but you can join us by Direct Debit for just £15.72 for a whole year.